Harunomi/Lab1_20387754_Parada/README.md

 # To Do List:
 - read the instructions / done
 - create the tda:
-  -tdaFecha / done
+- tdaFecha / done
-  -tdaUser / done
+- tdaUser / done
-  -tdaNetwork
+- tdaNetwork
-  -tdaPublicacion
+- tdaPublicacion